BULKY WASTE COLLECTION Q&A:

 A charge for a bulky waste collection appeared on my rates the last two quarters, does that mean there is more than one collection?

-One truck has come passed my house and collected items but there are still some left.
+One truck has come past my house and collected items but there are still some left.
 What does this mean?

 There are three separate trucks that are collecting either whitegoods, metal items and other bulky waste.
 We can recycle white goods and metal but only if they are placed in separate piles.